An image of Unito's flow list with the Notion logo and smiling faces.

 Find out more about setting rules at our Help Center.

-Step 4: Select which fields to keep in sync between Jira issues and your Notion page
+Step 4: Link fields between Jira issues and Notion pages

 Fields represent the details of your Jira issues and Notion rows.
 This includes: assignee, issue number, due dates, status, label, etc. Typically we can either auto-map our fields or go with a DIY approach.
 Due to limitations in Notion, we’ll need to map our fields manually.